getdnsapi/getdns-php-bindings/README.md

 A PHP language binding for the getdns API, version 0.6.0.
 This implementation is licensed under the New BSD License (BSD-new).

-NOTE: THIS IS AN ALPHA RELEASE!
+NOTE: THIS IS A BETA RELEASE!

 Dependencies: